 If your situation sounds like one of the scenarios above, you could potentially collect a lot more than the benefits provided by workers’ compensation.
 When you file a lawsuit, you have a right to sue your employer for pain and suffering and/or punitive damages as punishment for his dangerous behavior.
 The most important thing you’ll need in order to establish your claim is proof.

 If you decide to proceed with a lawsuit you will need to provide proof that your employer has insufficient workers’ compensation insurance.
-Or, if your employer physically or emotionally hurt you, you’ll have to prove that the injury was intentional.
+Or, if your employer physically or emotionally hurts you, you’ll have to prove that the injury was intentional.
 You’ll also have to show the court what monetary damages you have incurred, such as medical bills, lost wages, and compensation you’re entitled to for permanent impairment.

 While suing may grant you more money than the workers’ compensation system would have provided, gathering proof of intent and defending your case can be difficult, as your employer will likely have an experienced attorney on his side.
 Luckily, you’re entitled to representation, too.